Il Marroneto

 From the walled garden beside Montalcino, this single-vineyard 2019 brings the incense-laden purity of a benchmark Brunello vintage - hold at least through 2028.

 A deep, vivid garnet with a crimson rim.
 The nose opens with incense, smoky woodland, and dried dark cherry - aromatic layers that unfold slowly and refuse to rush.
 Black cherry, graphite, and dried rose follow, threaded through with a balsamic note that speaks to the elevated walled-garden site at 500 meters.
 On the palate, the structure is formidable: firm, sandy tannins grip with precision rather than force; the acid is electric and persistent.
 Full body with a T8 A8 B7 profile delivers flavors of tar, black plum, and iron mineral on a finish that extends through a long, savory tail.
 The Madonna delle Grazie vineyard gives this wine an inherent textural density that separates it from the estate Brunello.
+The 2019 vintage adds brightness and aromatic complexity to that density.
 This is a wine built for decades of contemplation, not early consumption.

 About Il Marroneto